 “That’s kind of ironic, isn’t it?”
 McCrory said in a phone interview yesterday as he traveled east from Charlotte to Lumberton as part of his campaign for North Carolina governor.
 “I’m not hearing my name mentioned, but that’s OK.”

 McCrory, 55, spent his time as mayor urging public investment in infrastructure, especially in the urban core locals call uptown Charlotte that is the center of convention activity.
 Companies with headquarters in the city, including Bank of America Corp. and Duke Energy Corp.
-(DUK), supported the city’s efforts, which occurred as the population grew by 48 percent to more than 711,000 during McCrory’s tenure, according to the Charlotte Chamber of Commerce.
+(DUK:US), supported the city’s efforts, which occurred as the population grew by 48 percent to more than 711,000 during McCrory’s tenure, according to the Charlotte Chamber of Commerce.

 “Over the years, I think bipartisanship has helped build all these buildings,” said David Howard, a Democrat on the Charlotte City Council.
 “They couldn’t have gotten it done without the votes and the support of the Democrats.”